 We also care about educating the whole child.
-We utilize both the Capturing Kids' Hearts and Positive Behavior Interventions and Supports (PBIS) frameworks.
-We believe that cultivating a positive school culture and building strong relationships is the foundation for all learning.
-We also believe in being proactive by explicitly modeling, practicing, and positively reinforcing behavior expectations.
-We feel strongly that these frameworks help maintain an environment where students feel safe, cared about, and can do their very best!
+We are a Positive Behavior Interventions and Supports (PBIS) school.
+We believe in being proactive and positive by explicitly modeling, practicing, and reinforcing behavior expectations.
+We also believe that acknowledging students when they demonstrate those expectations will promote continued positive behavior and help maintain an environment where students feel safe, cared about, and can do their very best!